ASHA's Research Mentoring (ARM) Network: Pathways Program

 How to Apply

 Participants are selected through an application process.
-The application period for Pathways 2014 will begin in the spring of 2013.
+The application period for Pathways 2015 will begin September 1, 2014.

-The Pathways Conference is scheduled for Friday, January 31 through Saturday, February 1, 2014, at the ASHA National Office in Rockville, Maryland.
+The Pathways Conference is scheduled for Thursday, June 18 through Friday, June 19, 2015, at the ASHA National Office in Rockville, Maryland.

 There is no registration fee.
 Funds will be provided for participant travel, lodging, and meals (up to an allowance).